 The CMO is faced with a constant challenge to prove the value of their marketing efforts.
-The channels we use to continue to grow, the technology continues to innovate and the consumer expects more personalization and customization of offers than ever before.
+The channels we use continue to grow, the technology continues to innovate, and the consumer expects more personalization and customization of offers than ever before.

-To be successful, CMOs must collect, segment, analyze and visualize the data to be able to create efficiencies in their marketing efforts, to personalize and customize offers and to report to management believable numbers around adoption, balance growth, and profitability.
+To be successful, CMOs must collect, segment, analyze and visualize the data to create efficiencies in their marketing efforts, personalize and customize offers, and report to management believable numbers around adoption, balance growth, and profitability.

-To do this collecting, segmenting, analyzing and visualizing, the CMO must integrate multiple repositories of data.
-It is obvious the most important repository of data is your core system.
-But the sources of data a CMO needs also come from many vendors outside of core.
+To do this collecting, segmenting, analyzing, and visualizing, the CMO must integrate multiple data repositories.
+The most important repository of data is your core system.
+But the sources of data a CMO needs also come from many vendors outside of the core.

 Consumer Loan Tracking

 To properly measure consumer loan adoption, a CMO needs to have access to the loan origination software.
-Here she/he can see the number of applications generated, where the application is in the underwriting and processing cycles, the number of loans approved and funded and the average time from application to funding.
-Since the CMO is responsible for the success of the campaign, she/he also needs to know how many loans were not approved and why and how many loans were approved but not funded.
+Here she/he can see the number of applications generated, where the application is in the underwriting and processing cycles, the number of loans approved and funded, and the average time from application to funding.
+Since the CMO is responsible for the campaign’s success, she/he also needs to know how many loans were not approved and why and how many loans were approved but not funded.
 Also, marketing needs to understand the dropout rate of members during this process and precisely where they dropped out.
-This knowledge of drop-outs is a key indicator of where there is friction in the application process and creates an opportunity to see if this friction is necessary.
-We know that the success of a lending campaign is co-dependent upon expert execution by the loan origination software, the lending team and the risk tolerance of the ALM Committee.
+This knowledge of drop-outs is a key indicator of friction in the application process and creates an opportunity to see if this friction is necessary.
+We know that the success of a lending campaign is co-dependent upon expert execution by the loan origination software, the lending team, and the risk tolerance of the ALM Committee.

 Mortgage Loan Tracking